lucasaec/cs680Calabrese/PA6/README.md

 Running the make in a separate directory will allow easy cleanup of the build data, and an easy way to prevent unnecessary data to be added to the git repository.

 ### CMake Instructions
-Please don't use cmake. please just use the makefile
 ```bash
 mkdir build
 cd build